 - Top tips from the experts

-Three people die every day due to a shortage of people willing to donate organs
+- Three people die every day due to a shortage of donated organs

 Source: NHS Blood and Transplant

-Some people forget to sign up to the NHS Organ Donor Register (ODR).
-Others don’t feel comfortable with the idea.
-Whilst many are simply confused.
-This guide provides you with all the information you need to make the decision on whether to be an organ donor.
+Some people opt out of the NHS Organ Donor Register (ODR).
+Others don’t feel comfortable with the idea or aren’t eligible to donate.
+Many are simply confused.
+This guide gives you all the information you need to make an informed decision on whether to be an organ donor.

-Organ transplants are one of the most important achievements of modern medicine.
-A surgeon’s ability to remove healthy organs from a person and transplant them into someone else, whose organs have failed or been injured, is life-saving.
+Organ transplants are one of the most important achievements in modern medicine.
+A surgeon’s ability to remove healthy organs from one person and transplant them into someone whose organs have failed or been injured, is lifesaving.

-As amazing as transplants are, they don't happen as often as they could.
-Not everyone is signed up with the NHS ODR, and many relatives aren't willing to donate organs on their loved one's behalf.
+But as amazing as transplants are, they don't happen as often as they could.
+Not everyone is opted into the NHS ODR, and many relatives aren't willing to donate their loved ones’ organs.
 This means there’s always a long waiting list for transplants.

-But what does it mean to wait for a transplant?
-It's a nerve-racking time.
 Average waiting times can vary, depending on the organ and whether you're a priority patient.
-Unfortunately, the number of people waiting for a transplant has always been higher than the number of transplants completed each year:
+The wait can be nerve-racking, as unfortunately, the number of people waiting for a transplant has always been higher than the number of transplants completed each year:

 Source: Transplant activity in the UK

-Although there were more organ transplants in the UK than ever before in 2017/18, some people are having to wait years for the organ they need - the outlook for some organs is worse than others.
+Even though the number of people needing a transplant has come down slightly over the last few years, many people still have to wait years for the organ they need - the wait for some organs is longer than others.
 According to NHS data, the average time a person spends on the waiting list for a kidney transplant is two and a half to three years.

-Patients on waiting lists with rapidly deteriorating health can also register as needing an urgent heart, lung or liver transplant.
-In some cases it’s possible to register the transplant need as super urgent.
+Patients on waiting lists with rapidly deteriorating health can also register for an urgent heart, lung or liver transplant.
+In some cases, it’s possible to register the transplant need as 'super urgent'.

-When a donor organ becomes available, a computer uses strict guidelines to generate a list of potential recipients.
+When an organ becomes available, a computer uses strict guidelines to make a list of potential matches.
 Children and young adults are given priority, as it’s more likely they’ll have longer-term benefits.
 For older adults, a scoring system is used.
 It’s based on things like:

-Patients on the transplant list shouldn’t give up hope.
-It’s important to carry on living life as normal.
-But that isn’t easy.
-As you’ll see shortly, those waiting feel like their lives are on hold and can suffer health problems in the meantime.
+However, if you’re on the transplant list, don’t give up hope.
+It’s important to carry on living life as normally as you can.
+Waiting can feel like your life’s on hold and often people suffer more health problems in the meantime.